litt1e-p/UIViewController-PopUp/README.md

 # UIViewController-PopUp
-an extension of UIViewController for poping up a another ViewController with animation effects
+an extension of UIViewController for pop up a another ViewController with animation effects